faraday-techno/auto-booker/docs/README.md

 *Think about this as a limiting the amount of stops.
 Example, if Max Stop is set to 3, Auto Book and Highlight will ignore loads more than 3 stops.*

+8. What happens when there is not any load but similar matches are available?

+*Extension will ignore loads under 'Similar Matches'.*

 # Reported issues
 > Resolved issues (Submitted to web store, pending compliance review with google)